wp-plugins/robo-gallery/readme.txt

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change size of the text

-= Is it possible to change transparency of the hover shutter? =

-Yes, it's possible to change transparency in gallery settings

 = How many menu buttons styles do you have in gallery menu ? =

 Gallery menu have multiply configuration options.
 Some of the options changing color of the buttons, some of them changing style of the buttons, which makes buttons for example 3d or with rounded corners